-- 2-1-4.
+- 2-1-3.
+Legal Terrestrial Bait.
+All terrestrial bait (live or dead), including nightcrawlers and waxworms, are legal. - 2-1-4.
 Game Fish.
-Yellow perch eyes and trout and salmon eggs are legal bait.
-The use of other game fish and parts thereof are illegal. - 2-1-5.
+The use of game fish and parts thereof are illegal, except yellow perch eyes, and trout and salmon eggs. - 2-1-5.
 Manufactured and Biodegradable Bait.
 Products manufactured as edible fishing bait and other inert biodegradable substances are legal bait. - 2-1-6.
 Lure.
 A lure is defined as any man-made object comprised of metal, plastic, wood and other nonedible materials made or used to catch fish.
 A lure may not contain more than three hooks and the maximum distance between any hooks on a lure may not exceed 10 inches.
 A single hook may not include more than three points, barbed or otherwise.
 Spinners, and other live bait rigs and harnesses are considered a lure and are permissible.
-Hookless dodgers or attractors used ahead of a lure or bait are legal.
+Hookless dodgers or attractors used ahead of a lure or bait, or attached to a downrigger ball are legal.